 In general, Indigenous spiritual and cultural observances may include ceremonies that are connected to the seasons or to life stages (for example, birth, naming, coming of age, weddings, funerals, remembrances).
 For an Indigenous person, participation in such ceremonies may be considered a profound personal responsibility that takes precedence over other social obligations.

-Ryerson and its faculty and staff should make every effort to recognize and accommodate Indigenous peoples in the Ryerson community so that they are able to fulfill their spiritual and cultural responsibilities.
+TMU and its faculty and staff should make every effort to recognize and accommodate Indigenous peoples in the TMU community so that they are able to fulfill their spiritual and cultural responsibilities.

 Observances may restrict participation in course activities, including as may require: